 Yeah.
 I don’t live there anymore.

 P.S.
-If you’re suffocating under the toxic fumes of gasoline spread all over your house, consider joining the Flying Free Support Community.
+If you’re suffocating under the toxic fumes of gasoline spread all over your house, consider joining the Flying Free Sisterhood program.
 It’s a group of women who lit the match.
 They know the gasoline in your house is real even if no one else in your life does.